Department of Linguistics and Philosophy

 Robert Stalnaker, PhD

-Laurance S. Rockefeller Professor in Philosophy Emeritus
+Laurance S. Rockefeller Professor Emeritus in Philosophy

 Kenneth Wexler, PhD